saparya04/realTimeNotifications/README.md

-This is a realtime notifications app made using next.js
+This is a realtime notifications app made using next.js,tailwind css and mongodb